Applying sunscreen for runners is as important as wearing the right pair of running shoes when you head out for miles anytime of year.

 But while we runners focus a lot on our shoes, we tend to not focus as much on skin protection from excessive sun exposure.
+Sunscreen is essential to protect our skin from the harmful UV rays that can cause serious damage over time.
+And thus, we can also put to bed the yearly social media talk that running makes you look older.

 After some great discussions on Instagram about my own past hormone issues and learning more about how what’s in our products can impact our thyroid and adrenals, I got 15 direct messages within an hour asking about my best sunscreen for runners.